DigitalCoreNZ/hashnode/cm232j1bv000f09i87q3hdvie.md

 # An Introduction.

-Resolve a a great tool for performing many video post production activities.
+Resolve is a great tool for performing many video post production activities.

 > The purpose of this post is to describe how to install Resolve Studio on Ubuntu.